Practice Everyday English Conversation for Daily Life

 | Fruit | Sweet plant foods | “Mango is my favorite fruit.” |

 👉 Use these English phrases for beginners to describe your meals in daily English speaking practice.
-See here vocabulary for ordering meals at a restaurant.
+See the post “Expressing Everyday Experiences” to learn vocabulary for ordering meals.

 Sample Dialogue Based on Daily English speaking practice